Fraud Detection

 Point Overview

-For the data point chosen, ‘category’ has the highest positive attribution (35.1%), pushing the prediction value towards fraud, and ‘amt’ has the highest negative attribution(-45.8%), pushing the prediction value towards non-fraud.
+In this example, ‘category’ has the highest positive attribution (35.1%), pushing the prediction value towards fraud, and ‘amt’ has the highest negative attribution(-45.8%), pushing the prediction value towards non-fraud.

 1807